oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-difference-between-calculated-columns-and-measures-in-power-bi/rule.md

 ---

 When you run into a wall in Power BI and feel like you've exhausted the out of the box functionality, that when it's time to investigate what a bit of DAX can do for you.

-There are 2 different things​ you can do with DAX, create a Measure or a Calculated Column.​
+There are 2 different things you can do with DAX, create a Measure or a Calculated Column.

 Calculated columns: